Earn2Trade vs Elite Trader Funding

 Choosing Between Earn2Trade and Elite Trader Funding

 Both Earn2Trade and Elite Trader Funding are popular choices among prop traders, with Earn2Trade established since 2016.
-Elite Trader Funding has a lower entry cost starting from $80.
-Elite Trader Funding gives more drawdown room at 4.5%.
-Earn2Trade pays out Monthly while Elite Trader Funding pays out Bi-weekly.
+Elite Trader Funding offers a higher profit split at 90% compared to 80%.
+Earn2Trade has a lower entry cost starting from $150.
+Elite Trader Funding gives more drawdown room at 5%.
+Earn2Trade pays out Weekly (Wednesdays) while Elite Trader Funding pays out Twice-weekly (Mon + Wed), 48h guarantee.
 The best choice depends on your trading style, instrument preferences, and risk tolerance.

 Which is better for...